soklet/soklet/README.md

 #### Whitelisted Origins

-This is usually what you want in a production system - a whitelisted set of origins from which to allow preflight requests.
+This is usually what you want in a production system - a whitelisted set of origins from which to allow requests.

 ```java
 Set<String> allowedOrigins = Set.of("https://www.revetware.com");